Warping/Boid-Pathing/README.md

 - **Boid Behavior**: Implements alignment, cohesion, separation, and targeting behaviors.
 - **Customizable Parameters**: Allows users to configure boid parameters such as speed, acceleration, and angular velocity.
 - **Visualization**: Real-time rendering of boids and their interactions.
-- **Mouse Targeting**: Boids can target the mouse position dynamically.
 - **Data Analysis**: Plots metrics such as average distance to target and collisions over time.

 ## Requirements